Convex MPC Whole Body Control RL Policy 2026

 to joint torques

 The MPC outputs desired contact forces.
-The whole-body controller's job is to turn those into actual motor commands that keep the robot balanced.
-Here is exactly how that happens at 200 Hz.
+The whole body controller turns those into motor commands that keep the robot balanced.
+Here is how it works at 200 Hz.

 01

-The MPC contact forces are mapped to joint torques through the foot Jacobian transpose.
-This is the primary torque signal for stance legs.
+I map the MPC contact forces to joint torques through the foot Jacobian transpose.
+This is the main torque signal for stance legs.

 Pinocchio J^T